 CHRIS: I wrote everything on keyboards and a few of the songs I didn’t even work out beforehand; I just worked it out on the spot.
 I was giving Lee the tunes and he was squeezing the lyrics into them, which was quite a fresh way of working.
 By using machines, we could do everything at home more or less exactly as it would be in a studio except it’s on eight-track instead of 24.
 You could change the key of things.
 If Lee wanted something shuffled around, it’s quite easy.
 It’s what they call these days ‘pre-production’!
 Within about two days, we’d done all the backing tracks – the drums, bass, keyboards, just the real structure of the songs.
 We were able to record it easily within ten days.

 LEE: It was recorded arse about face really.
 Chris, me and engineer Kevin Petre went in to Liquidator Studios and used the tools that were around at the time, ie Samples 808 drum machine Roland’s Drumatix/Bassline.
 It was a great experience and we worked tirelessly on sequencing arrangements.

 LAURIE PRYOR (Link Records): The album was put together so differently to how things were ‘supposed to be done’ at the time.
 It was raw but very real and back-to-basics.
 We couldn’t believe how good it was – so much better than The Madness album.

-SEAN FLOWERDEW: I don’t think they had really settled on a name.
-They didn’t want to be called The Nutty Boys.
+SEAN FLOWERDEW: The only problem was, I don’t think they had really settled on a name.
+They certainly didn’t want to be called The Nutty Boys.